michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0050.md

 - n: one who sells advice about gambling or speculation (especially at the racetrack)
 - n: someone who buys tickets to an event in order to resell them at a profit
 ### Family
-tout: touted, touter, touting, touts+;touter: touters
+- tout: touted, touter, touting, touts+
+- touter: touters
 ### Examples
 - Conservatives openly touted that bill as a “dress rehearsal” for the future.
 - Great vintage advertisement: The Union Pacific railroad touts its access to “America’s vital potato markets.”